-From April 2022, all VAT registered businesses are required to file income and expenses information on a quarterly basis, using digital software.
+All VAT registered businesses are already required to file income and expenses information on a quarterly basis, using digital software.

 From April 2026, all sole trader businesses and landlords (i.e. from property letting) with turnover above £50,000 per annum will have to register for MTD for income tax and file quarterly summaries of income and expenses as well as the annual tax return using digital software.